zhasqanAZ/WRO-Future-Engineers/README.md

 ### 📐 MPU6050 Gyroscope + Accelerometer
 This code uses data from the MPU6050 gyroscope to maintain straight-line motion by dynamically adjusting the steering angle based on yaw correction.

+PID Regulator with MPU6050                                                                                                                                           The MPU6050 provides real-time angle or motion data.
+The PID controller compares the current value (from MPU) with a target (setpoint) and adjusts the output (e.g., motor speed or servo position) to correct the difference.

+P (Proportional): Reacts to current error

+I (Integral): Reacts to accumulated past error

+D (Derivative): Reacts to predicted future error (rate of change)

+Together, they ensure smooth and stable correction, avoiding overshooting or oscillation.

 <p align="center">
   <img src="other/images/mpu.jpg" alt="MPU6050 Sensor" width="300"/>